trillium/calendar-merge/nextjs-migration-tasks.md

 <!--
 LLM ADVICE BLOCK:

+To complete a migration step, you may use any of the following instructions:
+• "Stage and commit all changes for the current migration task."
+• "Mark the checklist and commit the semantic chunk."
+• "Finish the current migration step and update the checklist."
+• "Complete the current todo and commit."

+When you see one of these, automatically:
+1. Commit the code changes for the current migration step with a semantic message.
+2. Update the checklist to mark the step as complete.
+3. Stage and commit the checklist update as a semantic chunk.

+You do not need to ask for permission to update the checklist or commit—just do it as part of the migration workflow.

 If you are an LLM or agent starting work on this migration with brand new context, you should read the following essential files before proceeding:
 - nextjs-migration.md (migration plan and stub examples)
 - functions/calendar-sync/api.ts (legacy API gateway)